alvarotor/playing-with-firebase/README.md

-# playing-with-firebase
+# Playing with firebase
-Test of a new idea project and playing with firebase.
+Testing a new idea project and playing with firebase.

+Firebase, Css, Html5, Javascript.